yousefelassal/quote-cron/README.md

 > Every man takes the limits of his own field of vision for the limits of the world.

 > Wisdom alone is the science of other sciences.

+> Subdue your appetites, my dears, and you've conquered human nature.